OpenMDAO/OpenMDAO/openmdao/docs/features/debugging/om_command.rst

 The :code:`openmdao check` command will perform a number of checks on a model and display errors, warnings, or informational messages describing what it finds.
-Some of the available checks are *hanging_inputs*, which lists any input variables that are not connected, and *cycles*, which will display any component dependency cycles or out-of-order executing components.
+Some of the available checks are *unconnected_inputs*, which lists any input variables that are not connected, and *out_of_order*, which displays any systems that are being executed out-of-order.
-By default, all checks will be done, unless you supply individual checks on the command line using *-c* args.
+You can supply individual checks on the command line using *-c* args.
 For example:

 .. embed-shell-cmd::